slack-samples/deno-message-translator/README.md

 ## Included Workflows

-- **Configurator:** Configure which channels the app can translate messages in.
-  If added to a private channel, please note that you may need to manually add the app to that channel in order for it to work.
 - **Reacjilator:** Runs when a user reacts to a message in a channel where the app is added.
 If the reaction is a supported flag emoji (ex: 🇺🇸, 🇪🇸, 🇫🇷, 🇯🇵), then the app will respond in the message thread with a translated message in a language corresponding to the flag a user reacted with.
-- **Maintenance job:** Runs daily to add the app back to channels where users have manually removed the app.
-Recommended for production-grade operations.

 ## Setup